DeepLearningForPhysicsResearchBook/deep-learning-physics/index.md

 For more information on the book, refer to the page by the [publisher](https://worldscientific.com/worldscibooks/10.1142/12294).

+All of the examples make use of [Keras](https://keras.io/), version 2.X.

 ## Exercises
 ### Section 1 - Deep Learning Basics
 #### Chapter 3 - Building blocks of neural networks